Lavandula stoechas: Description

 The flowers, which appear in late spring and early summer, are pink to purple, produced on spikes 2 cm long at the top of slender, leafless stems 10–30 cm long; each flower is subtended by a bract 4–8 mm long.
 At the top of the spike are a number of much larger, sterile bracts (no flowers between them), 10–50 mm long and bright lavender purple (rarely white).
 It blooms in spring and early summer, from the month of March in its native habitat, depending on the climate in which it grows.

-The Latin specific epithet stoechas comes from the Greek stoichas meaning “in rows”.
-It is also the Greek name for this species.